- Contact Us

 Each custom field mentioned above can be used as a Zendesk placeholder.
 It can then be added to macros and business rules.
-We’ll just cover the highlights here, but detailed instructions are available in “How to Use Custom Fields from ChannelReply in Zendesk Macros.”
+We’ll just cover the highlights here, but more help's available in “How to Use Custom Fields from ChannelReply in Zendesk Macros.”

 Zendesk macros are basically superpowered canned replies.
-In addition to inserting your prewritten response, they can perform actions like:
+In addition to inserting prewritten responses, they can perform actions like:

 You can add any ChannelReply custom field into your Zendesk macros.

-We added some other custom fields just to show off.
+We added a couple other custom fields just to show off.